1132-NCCU-DataScience/finalproject-finalproject_group2/README.md

 #### 3. LSTM Training and Prediction

-Train the LSTM model using the preprocessed data and perform stock price prediction.
+Train the LSTM model using the preprocessed data and perform stock price prediction

 ```R
 Rscript code/LSTM.R